-Introduction: The overall benefit of bariatric surgery in morbidly obese patients over 65 Years Old is controversial, mainly due to concerns of increased surgical risk.
+Introduction: The overall benefit of bariatric surgery in morbidly obese patients over 65 years old is controversial, mainly due to concerns of increased surgical risk.
 Laparoscopic adjustable gastric banding (LAGB) is characterized by low perioperative morbidity and mortality rates and gradual weight loss and has the potential to benefit this specific population.
-The aim of the current study was to evaluate the long-term results of LAGB in elderly compared to younger patients.
+The aim of the current study was to evaluate the long-term results of LAGB in older compared to younger patients.

-Methods: A retrospective cohort study of LAGB among patients aged 65+ in comparison to a younger control group aged 18-65.
-Safety and effectiveness and BAROS scores were calculated and compared.
+Methods: A retrospective cohort study of LAGB among patients aged < 65 years old compared to a younger control group aged 18 to65.
+Safety and effectiveness and Bariatric Analysis and Reporting Outcome System (BAROS) scores were calculated and compared.

-Results: 225 patients were enrolled, of which 59 (26.2%) were aged 65+.
+Results: 225 patients were enrolled, of which 59 (26.2%) were < 65 years old.
 Mean follow-up was 5.88 yrs.
-Prior to surgery, the EG suffered from a higher prevalence of hypertension (p<0.001) and bone density disturbances (p<0.001).
-Following surgery, early complications were rare (1.8%, p=0.955); Late complication and reoperation rates were 26.7% and 18.2% respectively (p=0.552, p=0.280).
-Mean reduction in excess body weight was 38% for the EG compared to 28% in the CG (p=0.026).
+Prior to surgery, the older group (OG) suffered from a higher prevalence of hypertension (P<0.001) and bone density disturbances (P<0.001).
+Following surgery, early complications were rare (1.8%, P=0.955); Late complication and reoperation rates were 26.7% and 18.2% respectively (P=0.552, P=0.280).
+Mean reduction in excess body weight was 38% for the EG compared to 28% in the control group (CG) (P=0.026).
 A marked improvement in comorbidities was demonstrated in both groups.
-Mean BAROS scores were 4.03 and 4.42 for the EG and CG, respectively (p=0.302).
+Mean BAROS scores were 4.03 and 4.42 for the EG and CG, respectively (P=0.302).

-Discussion: LAGB results in a substantial long-term weight loss in elderly patients, alongside with improvement in comorbidities and quality of life.
-The procedure is safe in the elderly as it is in patients aged 18-65.
-Thus, we urge bariatric surgeons to consider LAGB as a valid option for elderly patients.
+Discussion: LAGB results in a substantial long-term weight loss in older patients, as well as improvement in comorbidities and quality of life.
+The procedure is safe in older patients similar to those aged 18 to 65.
+Thus, we urge bariatric surgeons to consider LAGB as a valid option for older patients.

-Introduction:
+Introduction

-The elderly population is growing and becoming a substantial part of the population in developed countries.1–5 Ageing is associated with increased prevalence of numerous diseases, including cardiovascular diseases, type II diabetes mellitus and many types of cancer.4–6 Obesity prevalence among the elderly population is rising as it does in the general population,1,7–9 and there is a substantial overlap between old age-related diseases and obesity’s comorbidities.1,4,6,8–11 Thus, obesity in the elderly often causes aggravation of medical condition and further psychological deterioration, as well as lack of independence and reduced quality of life.1,4,6,9,11
+The population of older adults is growing and becoming a substantial part of the population in developed countries.1–5 Aging is associated with increased prevalence of numerous diseases, including cardiovascular diseases, type 2 diabetes mellitus and many types of cancer.4–6 Obesity prevalence among the older people is rising as it is in the general population,1,7–9 and there is a substantial overlap between old age-related diseases and obesity comorbidities.1,4,6,8–11 Thus, obesity in the older individuals often aggravates medical conditions and further psychological deterioration, as well as lack of independence and reduced quality of life.1,4,6,9,11

-Bariatric procedures have been shown to be effective and preferable to both conservative and medical treatment in terms of long term weight reduction, and decrease in morbidity and mortality in morbidly obese patients.12 Nevertheless, these procedures are still considered a controversial treatment for the elderly obese: Older patients have reduced physiological reserve and thus tendency to more anesthesia related complications and difficulty recovering after surgical interventions.9,13–15 The impact of intentional weight loss on bone and muscle mass is another concern in the elderly obese, as these patients often suffer from sarcopenic obesity as a result of parallel muscle and bone mass deterioration, due to aging processes.1,5,9,13,14,16–18 Physical activity is known to minimize this potential damage, therefore weight loss accompanied by regular physical activity is an effective way of preserving bone and muscle.1,14,16,18,19
+Bariatric procedures have been shown to be effective and preferable to both conservative and medical treatment in terms of long-term weight reduction, and decrease in morbidity and mortality in morbidly obese patients.12 Nevertheless, these procedures are still considered a controversial treatment for the older obese adults: Older patients have reduced physiological reserve and thus prone to more anesthesia-related complications and difficulty recovering after surgical interventions.9,13–15 The impact of intentional weight loss on bone and muscle mass is another concern in the older obese adults, as these patients often suffer from sarcopenic obesity as a result of parallel muscle and bone mass deterioration, due to aging processes.1,5,9,13,14,16–18 Physical activity is known to minimize this potential damage; therefore, weight loss accompanied by regular physical activity is an effective way of preserving bone and muscle.1,14,16,18,19